Fall 2013 Lecture Dates - Sept. 27, Oct. 11, Oct. 25, & Nov. 15

 Special thanks to the Associated Student Government of Saddleback College for sponsoring this event.

-We’d like to acknowledge Dean James Wright and members of the MSE Division for all their support.
+We’d like to acknowledge Dean Christopher McDonald and members of the MSE Division for all their support.
 Particular thanks go to the members of the Science Lectures committee who develop this program for the benefit of our students.
-We believe our efforts will inspire students to further explore the myriad of academic and career opportunities in the sciences.
+We believe these efforts will inspire students to further explore the myriad of academic and career opportunities in the sciences.

 Science Lectures committee members: